wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 It is not surprising that the timings for those parts that really generate the most pages (all the posts + all tags pages = 142 + 224 = 366 pages) are the slowest.
-But as I had learned I must always just **optimize the slowest first, measure again and go again for the slowest than** (and this time it might be something else that is slowest).
+But as I had learned I must always just **optimize the slowest first, measure again and go again for the slowest then** (and by then it might be something else that is slowest).

 ## Easy and Fast Metrics